The End of the Road for Pets with Cancer

 Berry’s final months were spent eating burgers, pizza (her favorite), and going for short walks in beautiful parks.

-When Sasha and Ice deteriorated, they weren’t interested in their favorite treats and stopped eating altogether.
-Sasha eventually lost the use of her back legs, while Ice was in severe pain.
+When Sasha and Ice deteriorated, they weren’t interested in their favorite treats and eventually stopped eating altogether.
+Sasha lost the use of her back legs when battling mast cell cancer, while Ice was in severe pain after being diagnosed with bone cancer.
 I felt guilty for a very long time after their passing, particularly in Sasha’s case.
 Had I waited too long and caused unnecessary suffering?

 One thing you should always remember, and I know how hard it is, is to always prioritize their quality and not their quantity of life.